-CAPE CANAVERAL, Fla. — The National Aeronautics and Space Administration was preparing to make history with a rocket launch at the Kennedy Space Center in Cape Canaveral.
+CAPE CANAVERAL, Fla. — The National Aeronautics and Space Administration made history on Wednesday with a rocket launch at the Kennedy Space Center in Cape Canaveral.

-The spaceport’s countdown on Wednesday started at Launch Complex 39B ahead of NASA’s first crewed mission of the Artemis program to the moon.
+The spaceport’s countdown started at Launch Complex 39B ahead of NASA’s first crewed mission of the Artemis program to the moon.

-The 10-day Artemis II moon flyby mission includes four astronauts who will board the Orion spacecraft, which will launch atop the Space Launch System rocket.
+The 10-day Artemis II moon flyby mission includes four astronauts traveling in the Orion spacecraft, which launched atop the Space Launch System rocket.

 Three of the four Artemis II astronauts are from NASA: Cmdr.
 Reid Wiseman, a retired U.S. Navy veteran from Maryland; Victor Glover, a pilot from California; and Christina Koch, a mission specialist and engineer from Michigan.